-VIETNAM FAMILY TOUR (for children aged 12 years and above): Travel from Hanoi to Ho Chi Minh City on a unique family holiday, taking in Vietnam's breathtaking scenery and captivating cities.
+Uncover Vietnam's breathtaking scenery and captivating cities on this exciting teen-themed family holiday.
 Go trekking and cycling in the Mai Chau Valley and cook lunch with a local family.
-Explore Ninh Binh's beautiful Tam Coc valley and Hue's Imperial City, cruise around heavenly Halong Bay, farm the land in Hoi An and more on this exciting 12 day tour.
+Explore Ninh Binh's beautiful Tam Coc valley and Hue's Imperial City, cruise around heavenly Halong Bay, farm the land in Hoi An and more.
+This tour welcomes families with teens and pre-teens aged 10 years and above.

 Sunday.
 Welcome to Hanoi and the start of your holiday.
 Upon arrival you will be met at the airport and transferred to your hotel for check-in.
 The rest of the day is free for you and your family to explore Vietnam's enchanting capital.
 At 6pm there will be a Welcome Meeting in the hotel lobby.